AI Use Cases/Professional Services

 What is the timeframe to deploy AI network anomaly detection?

-Deployment follows a 10-14 week phased approach: weeks 1-3 involve data integration and baseline model training on your historical logs; weeks 4-6 focus on SOC validation and tuning; weeks 7-10 cover pilot deployment with your highest-risk user segments; weeks 11-14 enable full production rollout and team training.
-Most Professional Services clients see measurable results - 30%+ alert reduction, first anomaly detections flagged with high confidence - within 60 days of go-live.
-By week 16, your SOC operates at full efficiency with the system as a standard part of incident response workflow.
+Deployment runs inside the first 100 days: weeks 1-3 involve data integration and baseline model training on your historical logs; weeks 4-6 focus on SOC validation and tuning; weeks 7-10 cover pilot deployment with your highest-risk user segments; weeks 11-14 enable full production rollout and team training.
+A rollout like this is scoped to show measurable results - a marked alert reduction, first anomaly detections flagged with high confidence - within 60 days of go-live.
+By the end of that 100-day window, the system is a standard part of your incident response workflow.

-How does AI-powered network anomaly detection benefit Professional Services firms?
+How does network anomaly detection benefit Professional Services firms?

 What does success look like at 30, 60, and 90 days?